AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/user-information.md

 ### Update information based on group-related callbacks

-`ChatUIKitProfile` refers not only to user attributes, but also to the group's avatar and display name in the conversation list.
-When using group chat, you need to listen to the callback of creating a group/modifying the group name, and update `ChatUIKitProfile` to ensure that the correct group name is obtained in the conversation list.
+`ChatUIKitProfile` contains not only user attributes, but also to the group avatar and display name in a conversation list.
+When using a group chat, listen to the callback of creating a group/modifying the group name and update `ChatUIKitProfile` to ensure that the correct group name is obtained in the conversation list.

-Add listeners and update `ChatUIKitProfile` based on group-related callbacks.
+Add listeners and update `ChatUIKitProfile` based on group-related callbacks:

 ```dart
 // Add GroupObserver